Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 __-Branch__ (optional)

 The target branch of the pull (merge) request.
+If NOT specified the branch defined in the GitConnection object is used

 __-Repository__ (optional)

 the __Remote__ repository name

+__-Reviewers__ [string[]]

+A string array of users that are required to approve the pull requests

+__-TeamReviewers__ [string[]]

+A string array of teams required to approve the pull request.

 &nbsp;